ddev/ddev/docs/users/extending-commands.md

 (Note that this could probably be done more efficiently in a .ddev/web-build/Dockerfile as explained in [Customizing Images](extend/customizing-images.md).)

-### `exec-host`: Execute a shell command on the host system.
+### `exec-host`: Execute a shell command on the host system

 Value: string providing the command to run.
 Commands requiring user interaction are not supported.

-Example:

-_Run "composer install" from your system before starting the project (composer must already be installed on the host workstation)_
+Example: Run "composer install" from your system before starting the project (composer must already be installed on the host workstation):

 ```
 hooks: